DanielT-Dev/Vistara/README.md

 # 🎨 Vistara

-This app is a digital gallery for browsing a collection of paintings online.
-It works on phones, tablets, and computers, with a clean layout that makes viewing artwork simple and pleasant.
+This app is a digital gallery for browsing and exploring a collection of paintings online.
+It works seamlessly across phones, tablets, and computers, with a clean, responsive layout designed to make viewing artwork simple and pleasant.

+The application also includes a **content-based recommendation system** that analyzes each painting's tags and description, along with artist and art movement information, to discover and recommend similar artworks.
+This allows users to explore the collection beyond individual paintings and discover related works naturally.

-The collection is stored securely in the cloud, so you can access it anytime.
-The app is built with modern web technologies to ensure a fast, reliable, and smooth experience.
+The collection is stored securely in the cloud, making it accessible anytime.
+Built with modern web technologies, the app provides a fast, reliable, and smooth experience while combining digital artwork browsing with intelligent, explainable recommendations.

 ## Technology Stack